This section will guide you through your interim stay hearing for both regular interim stay applications and without notice interim stay applications.

 Once you are finished, any other parties present will have a chance to present their reasons why they do not think you should get an interim stay.
 It is important to listen quietly and not interrupt, even if you disagree.
 Take notes on what they are saying.
 When they are finished, the judge may give you a brief time to reply to what they said.

-This is a sample of what someone might say to a judge in an application for an interim stay: Sample Interim Stay Application Oral Presentation
+This is an example of what someone might say to a judge in an application for an interim stay: Example Interim Stay Application Oral Presentation

 The judge’s decision on the interim stay

 On an interim stay application, the judge will most likely decide on the spot whether to give you an interim stay, and if so how long it will be.

 If the judge grants you an interim stay, tell him or her that you have given the clerk a draft interim stay order, and that the registry has reviewed (“vetted”) it.
 Also tell the judge that there are spaces on the order that the judge can fill in if needed.
 The judge may then sign the draft interim stay order and give it back to you.

 Note: If you did not prepare a draft interim stay order before the hearing, or if the judge is not happy with the draft order you prepared, you will have to prepare the order quickly after the hearing and go back to get it signed.
 Pay attention to what the judge is saying when the order is made, and try to write it all down.
 If you have a friend with you, ask him or her to write it down as well.
 Generally, listen for (1) whether the court has given you an interim stay; (2) what the timeline is on the interim stay; and (3) whether you are required to do anything during the interim stay period.